AndroidGeeksYT/AndroidGeeks-Kickstart-Nvim/README.md

 # Getting Started

-Android Geeks Code Editor was build by me from scratch and from source.
-The main goal is to have a simple code editor that works like it should.
-Not overflowing it with features that we don't need on our day to day development work flow.
+A simple neovim configuration that works like it should.
+Made Easy to configure base on your Development Work Flow.

 # Installation